Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Results

 \subsection{Outcomes}

 We find that petitions' outcomes did not improve---and in some cases even worsened---with access to the AI tool.
-We examined petition outcomes as the share of petitions that reach 1 comment in 30 days and the share that reach a total of 10 signatures at the time of data collection.
+We operationalized petition outcomes through two metrics: the share of petitions that reach 1 comment in 30 days, and the share that reach 10 signatures at the time of data collection.
 We preregistered our primary outcome as the presence of a comment posted within 30 days after the petition was posted, since the time of comments (but not signatures) is available in our data.
 As each petition was posted at least one year prior to data collection, we expect recency was not a factor in whether petitions reached these minimal thresholds.
 For example, 99\% of petitions receive their first comment in the first month after posting, if they receive a comment at all.
-We include additional analysis with different thresholds for comments and signatures in the SI appendix, showing that results remain consistent.
-We use these minimal thresholds instead of raw engagement counts because engagement is sparse (only 28.17\% of petitions reach 10 signatures and 26.65\% ever gain a single comment).
-Furthermore, petitions on Change.org concern a wide variety of communities, from hyperlocal neighborhood issues that persuade decision-makers with tens of supporters, to global issues that gain hundreds of thousands of signatures.
+We include additional analysis with different thresholds for comments and signatures in SI Appendix Figure 14, showing that results remain consistent.
+We use these minimal thresholds instead of raw engagement counts because engagement is sparse (during the period of our main analysis, 39\% of petitions reach 10 signatures and 35\% ever gain a single comment).
+Furthermore, petitions on Change.org concern a wide variety of communities, from hyper-local neighborhood issues that persuade decision-makers with tens of supporters, to global issues that gain hundreds of thousands of signatures.
 On the other hand, the minimum thresholds for petitions to ``get off the ground'' remain the same across time and context.
 By using minimum thresholds we ensure our analysis is not biased towards issues that affect more populous communities while still reflecting a meaningful indicator of a petition's outcomes.